nhatminhle/cofoja/README.md

 In Cofoja, contracts are written as Java code within quoted strings, embedded in annotations.
 E.g., `@Requires("x < 100")` states that `x` must be less than 100.
-Any Java expression may be used, provided the string is escaped properly.
+Any Java expression, except anonymous classes, may be used, provided the string is properly escaped.

 An annotation binds a contract to a code element: either a method or a type.
 Cofoja defines three main annotation types, which live in the